gpuweb/WSL/Spec/source/index.rst

 In this section we will give the *memory model* of WHLSL, that is the set of rules that determine which values a load is allowed to read.
 This memory model is presented in an axiomatic fashion, and is loosely inspired by the C++11 memory model.
 The gist of it is that all atomic accesses are fully ordered and sequentially consistent, and that races involving non-atomic accesses result in unspecified values being read.
+A bit more precisely, a read is racy if:

+- It is non-atomic, and the set of all stores that are visible to it (same location and not happening-after it) is not a singleton that happens-before it
+- Or there are at least two stores in the set of all stores that are visible to it, and at least one of these stores is non-atomic

+The value read by a racy load is unspecified: it can be anything (even a value that is not written anywhere in the program).
+Contrary to C++ though, it is not an undefined behaviour to have a racy access.

+..
     Like in C++11, we first generate the set of all candidate executions, by considering each thread in isolation, and assuming that any load can return any value (of the right size).
     Then we augment each of these candidate executions with several relationships:

     - Reads-from, which optionally associates one store at the same address to each load
     - Memory-order, which must be a total order for each memory address on all the stores to that memory address
     - Sequentially-consistent-before, that is a total order on all atomic operations

     This further increase the number of candidate executions to include all possible relationships above.
     We then build yet another relationship called happens-before with the following rules:

     - If two events are emitted by the same thread in some order, they are related in the same order by happens-before
     - If an atomic load (or a normal load followed in program order by a fence) reads a value written by an atomic store (or a normal store preceded in program order by a fence), then that atomic store (or fence) happens-before that atomic load (or fence).
+    - Happens-before is transitive (and is the smallest relationship that follows these rules

     Then we filter all of these to only keep those candidate executions that verify a few rules:

+    - If a load reads-from a store, it must read the same value that was written by that store
+    - If two stores are ordered by both memory-order and happens-before, then they must be in the same order in both
+    - If two stores are ordered by both memory-order and sequentially-consistent-before, then they must be in the same order in both
+    - Happens-before is irreflexive
+    - A read cannot reads-from a store that happens-after it
+    - If there is a single store that happens-before a normal load such that every other store to that memory location either happens-before that store or happens-after that load, then the load must read-from the store
+    - If there is at least one store to a location that does not happen-after a load to that location, then that load must reads-from one such store

+    TODO: my rules are currently wrong, because of the case of atomic/non-atomic race.
     TODO: essentially every part of the C11 model related to mo, hb, rf; + a fixed version of the rules for sc.. it is going to be ugly and unreadable to anyone not an expert I'm afraid.
-TODO: what follows is an aborted attempt to write this section, copy whatever parts of it are salvageable in the right place.

-If a store and a load access the same memory location, and are not related by the happens-before relation, then that load is *racy*.
-If two stores access the same memory location and are not related by the happens-before relation, then any load that does not happen before both of them is racy as well.
-The value read by a racy load is unspecified: it can be anything (even a value that is not written anywhere in the program).
-Contrary to C++ though, it is not an undefined behaviour to have a racy access.

 Standard library
 ================